 The things we will be looking for in a customer are:

-- What do they think?
+• What do they think?

-- If they like the products or is it useful?
+• If they like the products, or is it useful?

-- If they like our approach?
+• If they want our approach?

 Cialdini’s Seven Principles on Psychology & Marketing